 We believe that the NHS in West Birmingham and in Sandwell is well placed to meet the challenges of the Forward View.
+We work closely with our main commissioning organisations, the Clinical Commissioning Groups, to co-design health outcomes and services so that patients are offered good guality care in the right place at the right time.
 We have a tradition of innovation and partnership.
 This ranges from new care models, like our work with GPs on diabetes, through to supporting local people with employment opportunities.
 We have over 100 apprentices in the Trust, and work with partners like St Basils to target employment opportunities for traditionally vulnerable groups.
-Our plans for the Midland Met Hospital in 2018, and longer term work as part of the Right Care Right Here programme, will help to ensure we are at the forefront of this transformation.
+Our plans for the Midland Met Hospital in 2018, and longer term work as part of the Right Care Right Here programme, will help to ensure we are at the fore-front of this transformation.
 The single most critical step to change is the traditional outpatient visit model, retaining it in acute hospital settings only where it is the right approach for a specific patient, and replacing it in other cases with consultation through technology, via local GPs, and in group consultations where long term therapy can be delivered to large number of patients.

 It is important that we sustain our outstanding partnerships with primary care.
 We must also ensure that specialist acute services are improved and that we develop sub-specialisation locally.
 It is in that context that we are strengthening our existing ties with Walsall Healthcare NHS Trust and Dudley Group of Hospitals NHS Foundation Trust.
-These important acute centres, each of which also offers community based care, are both essential to the Midland Met Hospital as emergency models of care change, and can form a wider and deeper network that will seek to develop specialist excellence within the communities that we serve.
-We expect to formalise that alliance in 2015.
+These important acute centres, each of which also offers community based care, are both essential to the Midland Met Hospital as emergency models of care change,